amul047/todo-app-with-azure-k8s/timesheet.md

 Creating to do item updates (requests to create or update a todo item) API | 2.5 Creating a worker service that transform the data to readable projection| 3 Deploying worker service with helm | 0.5
+Creating a to do items API | 2